-Children are allowed into school 8.50 a.m. - they cannot be left unattended prior to this time.
-FSU children are allowed in school at 9 a.m.
+Children are expected in school when the doors open at 8.50 a.m. - they cannot be left unattended prior to this time.
+FSU children are expected in school at 9 a.m.

 Late arrivals after registration closure..
 ‘L’ code.

 Late after 20 mins - 9:25 a.m.
 ‘O’ code.

 8.30 – 9.10 Absence calls listened to/attendance emails checked and registers adjusted accordingly.
 Teachers send green slips to office to highlight any children who have not been registered.

 For those children that are still not accounted for by now, a nominated staff member ( School Admin/SENDCo or Principal ) should text or telephone the child's parent / home depending on school protocols, to seek reasons for the absence and reassurance from a parent that the child is safe at home with an adult.